fbpx

 6. With the tag end, tie an overhand knot or perfection loop.

-• With the loop at the end of the knot behind the hook, you can attach different baits like boilies.
+• Allows for different baits: With the loop at the end of the knot behind the hook, you can attach different baits like boilies.
+This flexibility can be a game-changer in attracting a variety of fish.

-• If you don’t know how to tie a hair rig, then you risk the possibility of having the bait wrap around the mainline and rendering the Hair Rig useless.
+• Requires knowledge of tying a hair rig: If you don’t know how to tie a hair rig, you risk having the bait wrap around the mainline, rendering the Hair Rig useless.

-• When tying a hook, make sure you do enough wraps to hold the shank.
+• Requires enough wraps: When tying a hook, it’s crucial to do enough wraps to hold the shank.
+Not doing so can compromise the strength and effectiveness of the knot.

 Alternatives To The Knotless Knot